 The Company issues warrants on its common shares in connection with financings as well as for compensation of intermediaries and advisors.
 The Company accounts for warrants as either equity instruments or as liabilities depending on the specific terms of the warrant agreements in accordance with FASB ASC Topic 815, Derivatives and Hedging and Topic 480, Distinguishing Liabilities from Equity.
-When classified as equity, warrants are recorded within additional paid-in-capital.
-Warrants identified as meeting the definition of a derivative are recognized as a liability and treated in accordance with the derivative liability accounting policy described above.
+When classified as equity, warrants are recorded within additional paid-in-capital at the time of issuance and are not subsequently remeasured.
+Warrants identified as meeting the definition of a liability are recognized as a liability and treated in accordance with the derivative liability accounting policy described above.
+The Company also issues pre-funded warrants, warrants exercisable for \$0.01, which follow the same accounting policy as the common share warrants.